Rikesh-Mandal/odin-recipies/README.md

-learnt basics of html and git upto now
+Revised the basics of html and git upto now.
+Hope to learn more.